Freedom Way: Exhibition and Presentation

 From encapture to policy and systemic racism, from restorative justice to reparations, Dr. Coates highlights critical moments in American history and the ever-expanding blueprint for Black liberation.

-Following the narrated presentation, attendees can visit the exhibition on the second floor hallway gallery.
+Following the narrated presentation, attendees can visit the exhibition on the first floor hallway gallery.

 A "meet-the-artist" reception will be held in the Bowen Theatre at 4:00 pm - Registration is required.